davan690/deepG/README.md

 ## Overview

 altum is a package for generating LSTM models from genomic text and provides scripts for various common tasks such as the extraction of cell responses.
-It also comes with example datasets in genomic in human readable languages for testing.
+It also comes with example datasets of genomic and human readable languages for testing.

 ## installation